2023

 Leicestershire Partnership NHS Trust

-Concerns summary Flawed Multi-Disciplinary Team meetings and an inadequate serious incident investigation led to a mental health patient not receiving prescribed anti-depressants or sleeping tablets due to incorrect medication understanding and poor record review.
+Concerns summary (AI summary) Flawed Multi-Disciplinary Team meetings and an inadequate serious incident investigation led to a mental health patient not receiving prescribed anti-depressants or sleeping tablets due to incorrect medication understanding and poor record review.

 Doris Urch